Kidrauh/neural-atlasing/README.md

 Our fetal BOLD MRI dataset is private, but we offer the structure of the dataset below, so that as long as you organize your own fetal MRI dataset following our instruction, the code can run normally.

+Please explicitly set the environment variable `$DS_DIR` in your own computer first.
 Suppose we have several fetal MRI subjects, named after subject1, subject2, etc., and each subject contains a sequence of fetal MRI nifti files and their corresponding segmentation files (either placental or multi-label segmentation).
-For atlas-as-brigde evaluation, suppose the indices of images or segmentations of each pair are stored in `pairs.txt`.
+For atlas-as-brigde evaluation, suppose the indices of images or segmentations of each pair are stored in `pairs.txt`, where each row of `pairs.txt` only contains two indices separated by a space.
 You should organize your dataset as below:

 ```
 |-- $DS_DIR